tlahoda/PriorityQueue/README.md

 allows for the use of C++'s begin and/or end iterators (constant time operations) to locate the new highest priority.

+If desirable pop can be degraded to O(log k*Np) by not removing empty buckets.
+Doing so will improve push's worst case performance to O(log k*Np) but leave the typical case unchanged.
+This change will also leave top as a constant time operation but degrade pop_all to a worst case O(log n) where n is the size of the set of all priorities.

 ####top
 top has a constant complexity.
-This is achieved as a result of caching the current highest priority element.
+This is acheived by caching the current highest priority element, the priority bucket it is in and the digits bucket it is in.

 ####pop_all
 pop_all has a O(n) complexity where n is the number of unique priorities currently in the queue.
-This is independent of the number of elements held in the queue and is achieved by splicing the element lists and returning the result.
+This is independent of the number of elements held in the queue and is achieved pruning empty buckets from the structure and by splicing the remaining element lists then returning the result.

 ####empty
 empty has a constant complexity.